Stockland Bristol

-Stockland Bristol (formerly Stockland Gaunts) is a village and civil parish in the Sedgemoor district of Somerset, between Bridgwater and the Steart Peninsula.
+Stockland Bristol (formerly Stockland Gaunts) is a village and civil parish in Somerset, England, between Bridgwater and the Steart Peninsula.

 History

-It was recorded in the Domesday book as Stocheland meaning 'A stockade with land' from the Old English stoc and land.
+It was recorded in the Domesday Book as Stocheland meaning 'A stockade with land' from the Old English stoc and land.
 The name Bristol was added later from its medieval owner, Bristol Corporation.

 Stockland Bristol was part of the hundred of Cannington.
 In the early 13th century the manor of Stockland was held by Maurice de Gaunt (d.1230), who left it in his will to St Mark's Hospital, Bristol, later known as Gaunts Hospital.
 In 1541 the manor was granted to Bristol Corporation, which held it until 1839.

 The village lies on Combwich Reach as the River Parrett flows to the sea.
 The Steart peninsula has flooded many times during the last millennium.
 The most severe recent floods occurred in 1981.
 By 1997, a combination of coastal erosion, sea level rise and wave action had made some of the defences distinctly fragile and at risk from failure.
 As a result, in 2002 the Environment Agency produced the Stolford to Combwich Coastal Defence Strategy Study to examine options for the future.